Sell More Homes With Better Images mikehubrich 502 296 1815

 What we see

-Light traveling from the lens of our eye to the retina carries an image nearly equal to reality.
+Light traveling through the lens of our eye to the retina carries an image nearly equal to reality.
 When it reaches our brain, our imagination and emotions change what we actually see and remember.
 Almost instantly, depending on our body's capacity to manipulate the image through hormonal influences, emotions and preconceived ideas, we interpret an image differently than what was actually before us.
 Think about it.
 We only see what is.. right.. now... for an instant.
 Immediately afterwards, we rely on memory.
 It's why magic works and why eye witnesses are unreliable.